dizzythinks/asg_persistence/README.md

-aws_stuff
+AWS Stuff
 =========

-General AWS scripts
+General AWS scripts to do stuff

-attach_volume.py - attach an EBS volume by tag info.
+**attach_volume.py** - attach an EBS volume by tag info.
 Script will search for a volume with given name in it's AZ and attach it for you

 	usage: attach_volume.py [-h] [--tag TAG] --value VALUE --attach_as ATTACH_AS